Zapit-Optostim/zapit_CAD/Parts_List.md

 *Only four set screws are needed and the pack has 25.
 So if you are building multiple systems, one pack is likely enough.

+**NOTE:** You will also need parts to mount the enclosure within your rig.
+These are not included above.
+If you need to add focusing ability you can buy ThorLabs [PT1/M](https://www.thorlabs.com/thorproduct.cfm?partnumber=PT1/M)

 ## 3. Fibre-coupling parts
 If you wish to launch a non-fibre-coupled laser into the scan-head via a fibre then you will need to buy these parts.